 Appeals made to the MDE shall be submitted in writing, signed by the complainant, and forwarded by the LEA.
 When a dispute reaches the MDE, the State Homeless Coordinator will gather needed information from statements of the parties involved and forward the information to the Executive Director of the Office of Federal Programs, along with a recommendation for resolution or further investigation.
-Within ten business days after receiving a complaint, the Executive Director of the Office of Federal Programs will recommend a resolution and will inform interested parties, in writing, of the decision.
+Within ten business days after receiving a complaint, the Executive Director of the Office of the Office of the Office of Federal Programs will recommend a resolution and will inform interested parties, in writing, of the decision.